peerplays-network/python-peerplays/README.md

   libxslt1-dev
   zlib1g-dev

-Make sure that the above dependencies are installed, if not install with
+Make sure that the above dependencies are installed, if not install with:

     $ sudo apt-get install <dependency name>

 Install with `pip3`: